-As discussed in Section 6.2.7, reroute of the project tailrace eliminates the risk of stranding bull trout or other fish species, particularly during summer flow periods when fish may be seeking thermal refugia.
-PacifiCorp believes that benefits of the reroute (reduced stranding, increased East Fork flows) outweigh the loss of habitat in the existing tailrace, and the increased water temperatures that may occur during summer low flow periods in the West Fork Wallowa River.
-Removal of riparian vegetation, undercut banks, or other thermal refugia elements will not occur.
+As discussed in Section 6.2.7, the proposed velocity barrier eliminates the risk of stranding bull trout or other fish species, particularly during summer flow periods when fish may be seeking thermal refugia.
+PacifiCorp believes that benefits of the realignment (reduced stranding, increased East Fork flows) outweigh the loss of habitat in the existing tailrace.
 In total, the proposed action may affect, but is not likely to adversely affect this PCE.